The Texas Observer Seeks a Summer Digital Intern

-We expect and encourage editorial interns to generate as much bylined material as motivation and skill will allow.
-We ask for a commitment of about 20 hours a week, but we’re reasonably flexible about scheduling the hours.
+We expect and encourage interns to experiment with digital products and complete at least one long-term project, conceived by the intern.
+We ask for a commitment of about 15 hours a week, but we’re reasonably flexible about scheduling.

-Successful Observer interns will research, report, and write.
-They will blog.
-They will check facts and proof pages.
-They will attend weekly story meetings and learn how to develop a successful pitch.
+Successful Observer digital interns will help manage social media and newsletters.
+They will monitor traffic and consider growth strategies.
+They will create graphics and data visualizations.
 They will work under the direct mentorship of skilled editors and nationally recognized reporters to produce substantive work for one of the nation’s last bastions of noncommercial, mission-driven journalism and longform narrative.

-The Texas Observer is an equal opportunity employer and does not discriminate on the basis of race, ethnicity, national origin, political affiliation, religion, gender, gender identity, gender expression, disability, and/or sexual orientation.
+The Texas Observer is an equal opportunity employer and does not discriminate on the basis of race, ethnicity, national origin, political affiliation, religion, gender, gender identity, gender expression, disability, or sexual orientation.